abhinavkakku/abhinavkakku/src/content/blog/Cyber-Security-Interview.md

 1. What is difference in VA and PT ?
 1. What is Diffrence Between Events, Alerts & Incidents ?
 1. What is APT Groups ( in Cyber Security Context ) ?
+2. Any experience on working with any Ticketing tools ?

 ----------